 - Communication skills were developed when you needed to navigate a country despite language barriers.

 - Working abroad is a true testament to your adaptability and shows employers that you will be able to both adapt to different work environments and be flexible in the long run.

 Remember, keep it relevant and only include the highlights!
 Employers don’t want to hear all about, “This one time on my gap year…”

 Use specific examples!

-Specific examples is where you will stand out from other applicants.
-Stories and explanations make the point your trying to convey much more memorable than vague statements.
+Specific examples are where you will stand out from other applicants.
+Stories and explanations make the point you’re trying to convey much more memorable than vague statements.

 You can remember some of these moments to elaborate on in a job interview.